Rigino Cicilia: Slovácko

 On 1 July 2020, Cicilia joined Czech First League club Slovácko on a two-year contract; head coach Martin Svědík signed him to replace departing striker Tomáš Zajíc.
 He scored three goals in 20 appearances throughout the 2020–21 season, helping Slovácko to qualify for the new UEFA Europa Conference League with a fourth-place league finish.
 He scored six goals from 23 league appearances in the 2021–22 season, and also scored two goals in four games in the club's Czech Cup campaign Slovácko won the competition for the first time by beating Sparta Prague 3–1 in the final, and Cicilia said that: "the season was hard, a little up and down for me.
 I'm proud of the boys for how they did it".
 Cicilia left Slovácko without saying goodbye two weeks before end of his contract.

 Heracles Almelo

 On 11 August 2022, Cicilia joined Eerste Divisie club Heracles Almelo on a two-year contract.
 He scored six goals in twenty league games as Heracles Almelo secured promotion as 2022–23 Eerste Divisie champions.
 On 2 July 2023, his contract with Heracles was terminated by mutual consent.

 Return to Slovácko

 On 11 July 2023, Cicilia rejoined Slovácko on a two-year contract.
 He scored three goals in 23 games during the 2023–24 campaign.
 He played five games in the first half of the 2024–25 season.

 Zbrojovka Brno

 On 8 September 2025, Cicilia signed a contract with Czech National Football League club Zbrojovka Brno.
+He featured 14 times in the 2025–26 campaign, scoring one goal.